(11 Alive)

 Our Legal Take

-Shopping center patrons have a right to feel safe and secure while on the premises.
-The Murray Law Firm questions the level of security provided to those in the shopping center parking lot and whether this shooting may have been prevented.
+Hotel patrons have a right to feel safe and secure while on the premises.
+The Murray Law Firm questions the level of security provided to those at the apartment complex and whether this unconscionable attack may have been prevented.

-• What security measures, such as bright lighting, surveillance cameras, and security patrols, were in place and working at the time of the shooting?
+• How did the intruders gain entry to the property?
+What security measures, such as gated-entry, guest screening, surveillance cameras, and security patrols, were in place and working at the time of the shooting?

-• Was the shopping center owner aware of any prior criminal activity on or near the property?
+• Was the hotel aware of any prior criminal activity on or near the property?
 If so, were additional security precautions implemented by the property owner or management to deter crime?

 By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the shopping center owner or management company failed to provide adequate security, the victim’s family may elect to seek justice and pursue a legal claim for his wrongful death.
-Additionally the other victims of this attack may pursue claims for their injuries.
+Should the facts of this matter reveal that the hotel owner or management failed to provide adequate security, the victim may elect to seek justice and pursue a legal claim for her injuries.

 Based upon its long, extensive, and successful experience in handling negligent security cases against property owners in the State of Georgia, The Murray Law Firm suggests that photographs and a thorough, unbiased inspection of the property will need to be performed immediately, before any evidence may be repaired, damaged or destroyed.